Ratactac/Hackintosh-i5-5675C-GA-H97N-WIFI/README.md

 * Vt-D activated    -> disableIOmapper is enabled.

-* To adapt Framebuffer Video for Haswell CPU, Determine family of your cpu > Patching Guide & setting important iGPU properties :
-Google > Ark intel + name of your Cpu.
+* To adapt Framebuffer Video for Haswell CPU, You must determine family of your cpu & follow Patching Guide & setting important iGPU properties : first  step is to catch info > Google > Ark intel + name of your Cpu.
 Note your code name + iGpu name.

 If you have Haswell, & according of your Igpu and your choice, open OCAuxiliaryTools and open with EFI/OC/config.plist.
 Go to DP > Add > PciRoot(0x0)/Pci(0x2,0x0) > Change AAPL,ig-platform-id broadwell value "07002216" :

 * Haswell, AAPL,ig-platform-id is 04001204, for dGpu (amd) + iGpu computing tasks.
 * Haswell, AAPL,ig-platform-id is 0300220D, for iGpu display & computing tasks.
-* If only your CPU uses hd 4400 add a new key = Device ID, data, value = 12040000.
+* If only your CPU uses hd 4400 Igpu, add a new key below AAPL,ig-platform-id, > Device ID, data, value = 12040000.

 * Broadwell, AAPL,ig-platform-id is 07002216, for iGpu drive display & computing tasks.